syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 ![Render multiselect component](../images/editing/render-multiselect-dropdown.gif)

-### Render RichTextEditor control in edit form
+### Render RichTextEditor component in edit form

-The Syncfusion Grid allows you to render the RichTextEditor control within the edit form.
+The Syncfusion Grid allows you to render the RichTextEditor component within the edit form.
 This feature is valuable when you need to format and style text content using various formatting options such as bold, italic, underline, bullet lists, numbered lists, and more during editing a specific column.

-To render RichTextEditor control in edit form,you need to define a cell edit template for the column using `Edit` property.
+To render RichTextEditor component in edit form,you need to define a cell edit template for the column using `Edit` property.
 The `Edit` property specifies the cell edit template that used  as an editor for a particular column.

 Additionally, you need set the [AllowTextWrap](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_AllowTextWrap) property of the corresponding grid column to **true**.
-By enabling this property, the rich text editor control will automatically adjust its width and wrap the text content to fit within the boundaries of the column.
+By enabling this property, the rich text editor component will automatically adjust its width and wrap the text content to fit within the boundaries of the column.

-The following example demonstrates how to render a RichTextEditor control in the **ShipAddress** column of the Syncfusion Grid.
+The following example demonstrates how to render a RichTextEditor component in the **ShipAddress** column of the Syncfusion Grid.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}